azamsharp/azamsharp.github.io/_posts/2026-02-26-developers-are-safe.md

 The point of these real stories is simple.
 When tools as basic as jQuery require weeks of approvals, how can we assume that the same companies will welcome AI tools with open arms?
 These are the same companies that provide limited access to online AI tools.
 These are the same companies where YouTube and Stack Overflow are blocked.
 These are the same companies that built their own internal code repository instead of using GitHub.

----

-Here is your revised **Final Words** section with that clarification woven in naturally, still in your tone and paragraph style:

----

 ### Final Words

 You might say that these companies will eventually be replaced by forward thinking organizations that embrace AI agents and automation.
 That sounds nice in theory.
 In reality, I am talking about insanely large companies.
 Their coffee budget is larger than some smaller competitors’ entire operating budgets.
 They are not disappearing anytime soon.